AudreySargent/project2025sayswhat.com/README.md

 # Project 2025 Says What?

-An informational site to expanded understanding of Project 2025's goals.
+An informational site to (hopefully) provide an expanded understanding of Project 2025's goals.